awsdocs/amazon-appstream2-developer-guide/doc_source/set-up-stacks-fleets.md

 ## Create a Fleet<a name="set-up-stacks-fleets-create"></a>

-Set up and create a fleet from which user applications are executed and streamed\.
+Set up and create a fleet from which user applications are launched and streamed\.

 **To set up and create a fleet**